Civil Partnership before a Notary

 According to the Civil Code of Catalonia, married and de facto separated persons, that is, those who no longer live with their spouse, even if they have not obtained or processed judicial separation or divorce, CAN constitute a de facto couple with a third person.

-The de facto union will be dissolved if the couple ceases to live together, when decided by will or by the death of a member of the couple, by agreement formalised in a deed or by reliable notification from one of the partners to the other.
+The de facto union will be dissolved if the couple stops living together, when decided by mutual consent or by the death of one member of the couple, by agreement formalised in a deed or by reliable notification from one partner to the other.

-Therefore, if you want to verify the dissolution of your de facto couple quickly and truthfully, you can do so before a notary by signing a deed of dissolution of the de facto couple.
-For the signing, it will be enough for one of the members of the de facto couple to attend, and the notary's office can take care of all subsequent procedures, including the registration of the breakup of the de facto couple in the Register.
+Therefore, if you want to verify quickly and accurately the dissolution of a de facto couple before a Notary, you can do so by signing a deed of dissolution of the de facto couple.
+For the signing, it will be enough for one of the members of the de facto couple to attend, and the notary’s office can take care of all subsequent procedures, including the registration of the breakup of the de facto couple in the Register.

 No, according to the criteria currently followed by the Tax Authority.
 This implies that they will not be able to file jointly for the IRPF and would lose the tax benefits they could have obtained as a married couple.
 However, you should know that except in specific cases, it is usually more expensive to file jointly than separately.

-One of the main advantages of becoming a civil partnership compared to marriage is that the process of constitution before a Notary is much quicker.
+One of the main advantages of becoming a civil partner compared to marriage is that the process of constitution before a Notary is much simpler.
 On the day of the appointment, if you have sent all the necessary documents and the civil partnership is genuine, you will sign the civil partnership deed and receive a copy of the deed.

 Afterwards, the notary's office will send a copy to the Register of Civil Partnerships, which will register the partnership and send a receipt of the registration to the email address that has been recorded in the deed of civil union.